-Guy: The model has a lot of structure, which is really its gift.
-Family therapy can be a very vague and unwieldy activity because so much is going on and there are so many people’s needs to address.
-The ABFT model provides a scaffold to help therapists stay organized around the essential things.
-But it also allows for tremendous creativity on the part of the therapist.
-It’s not a cookie-cutter or behavior-management approach.
+Guy: Family therapy can be a very vague and unwieldy activity because there are so many moving parts.
+The ABFT model allows for tremendous creativity from the therapist.
 It’s a roll-up-your-sleeves, trauma-informed, emotion-focused modality that has both depth and structure.

 How do practitioners use family therapy techniques to improve communication within the family?

-Suzanne: The foundation is that they have to feel safe with the therapist first.
-The therapist’s relationship with the family is vital.
-If kids don’t feel safe opening up with us, it will be difficult for them to turn to their parents and open up to them.
-The parents also have to trust us and feel that we value and respect them as parents and as people.
-Once trust is established, we work to identify some of the core relational ruptures that have damaged trust (e.g., trauma, divorce, parent-child conflict etc.).
-Then we teach everyone skills to they can have manageable conversations, and bring them back together to discuss these difficult topics.
-Working through these kinds of issues usually helps dissipate hostility and increase trust.
-With this new foundation, families are able to begin addressing the day-to-day challenges of life without them becoming a battle.
+Suzanne: The first step is feeling safe with the therapist.
+We also need trust and respect from parents.
+Once this is established, we work to identify the core relational ruptures that have damaged trust (e.g., trauma, divorce, parent-child conflict etc.).
+Then we teach skills so the family can have conversations about the difficult topics, which dissipate hostility and increase trust.
+With this new foundation, families can address the day-to-day challenges without it becoming a battle.

 Is ABFT a short- or long-term intervention, and are the benefits sustainable over time?

-Guy: Our work has tended to be relatively short term, partly because we do it in a research context.
-But we’ve had families call a year later and say something like, “Our daughter just left for college and that couldn’t have happened without you.”
-Or they sometimes say, “My kid is back in the hospital, but the first time this happened, it was a crisis.
-This time, she came to me and told me she was hurting and needed help, and we went to the ER together.
-Even though she’s still struggling, we are a team.
-She comes to me for help, and that has made all the difference.”
+Guy: Though our work is relatively short term because of its research focus, ABFT has long-term benefits.
+We’ve had families call a year later and say “Our daughter just left for college and that couldn’t have happened without you.”
+Other times they say, “My kid is back in the hospital, but this time she told me she was hurting and needed help.
+Even though she’s still struggling, we are a team which has made all the difference.”